 It's easy to make an electrical circuit work - it's much harder to make it work safely.

-We strongly recommend that you use an electrician registered with one of the government-approved schemes to carry out any electrical installation work that you need.
+We strongly recommend that you use an electrician registered with one of the government-approved competent person schemes (CPS), such as NICEIC, NAPIT, or Blue Flame Certification, to carry out any electrical installation work that you need.